Nigeria has various tax incentives intended to encourage investment in key sectors of the economy, as follows.

 - Tax-free dividends during the tax-free period.

 25% of the income derived from tourism by hotels in convertible currencies is exempt from tax if such income is put in a reserve fund to be utilised within five years for expansion or construction of new hotels and other facilities for tourism development.
+This incentive has been deleted effective 1 September 2023.
+However there is scope to utilised reserved funds prior to the effective date of the Act until the funds are fully utilised or the five years limit has elapsed whichever occurs first.

 Interest accruing on deposit accounts of a non-resident company is tax-exempt, provided the deposits are made by transfer of funds to Nigeria on or after 1 January 1990 and the depositor does not become non-resident after making the deposit while in Nigeria.